Techgenius001/Notes_app-Django-CRUD-/README.md

 ```powershell
 pip install Django==5.2.8
 ```

-> Tip: If you want a `requirements.txt`, you can run `pip freeze > requirements.txt` after installing packages.

 3) Apply migrations (creates the SQLite database if not present) and create a superuser (optional):